topquark22/TheElements/README.md

 |--names, -m|Output full element names|
 |--isotopes, -i|Include symbols D (Deuterium), T (Tritium)|

-If none of the output options are enabled, it defaults to "-n" (Atomic numbers only).
+If none of the output options are enabled, it defaults to "-s" (symbols only).

 If the `isotopes` option is enabled, then D is represented by 1.2, and T by 1.3.